 In 2023, the average interconnection capacity between bidding zone Finland (FI) and Northern Sweden (SE1) available for day ahead market was 916 MW for export and 1,196 MW for import.
+Data from year 2024 is not available.

-At the interconnector between Finland ND Central Sweden (SE3) the average capacity available for day ahead market was 282 MW for export and 1,121 MW for import.
+At the interconnector between Finland and Central Sweden (SE3) the average capacity available for day ahead market was 282 MW for export and 1,121 MW for import.
 Export capacity at the interconnector FI-SE3 has been reduced remarkably since 2021 by the Swedish TSO due to challenges in the transmission management at the Swedish internal transmission grid.

 Between Finland and Estonia (EE) the average interconnector capacity available for day ahead market in 2023 was 977 MW for export and 975 MW for import.
+Available interconnector capacity between Finland and Estonia was reduced large part of year 2024 due to failures in Estlink 2 subsea cable (658 MW) on January 26 - September 4, 2024 and from December 25, 2024.